To a defiant Biden, the 2024 race is up to the voters, not to Democrats on Capitol Hill

 And that's despite Trump's 34 felony convictions in a hush money trial, that he was found liable for sexually abusing advice columnist E. Jean Carroll in 1996, and that his businesses were found to have engaged in fraud.

 Miller and Mascaro reported from Washington.
-Associated Press writers Joey Cappelletti in Saugatuck, Michigan, and Aamer Madhani in Washington contributed to this report.
+Associated Press writers Joey Cappelletti in Saugatuck, Michigan, Mark Thiessen in Anchorage, Bill Barrow in New Orleans and Aamer Madhani in Washington contributed to this report.

 Credit: AP

-Note: This story was first published on Jul.
-6, 2024.
-It was updated on Jul.
-7, 2024, to correct the name of Hawaii’s governor.
-He is Josh Green, not Mark Green.